 Performance Regressions Policy

-Performance is a critical goal for Mozilla releases and the commercial products that will be based on Mozilla.
+Performance is a critical goal for Firefox releases, as well as Mozilla’s other products and services.
 We cannot allow performance regressions to go unnoticed or unresolved during our development cycles.
-When a regression is identified a bug will be filed and the patch author will be asked to provide information via the needinfo flag in bugzilla.
+When a regression is identified, a bug will be filed and the patch author will be asked to provide information via the needinfo flag in bugzilla.
 We expect a response and reasonable dialog within 3 business days.
-In the unfortunate event that we cannot learn more about the regression, we will backout the offending patch(es) and the patch author can reland when they have more time to investigate.
+If a resolution is not found we will back out the offending patch(es) and the patch author can reland when they have more time to investigate.

 To be fair, some initial work up front should be done prior to filing a bug and requesting a needinfo from the original author.
 Here is what to expect:

-- On integration branches (higher volume), a talos sheriff will have verified the root cause within 1 week of the patch landing.
+- On integration branches (higher volume), a performance sheriff will have verified the root cause within 5 business days of the patch landing.

-- if we are confident this is the root cause and it meets a 3% regression threshold, then the needinfo request will mention that this policy will be enforced.
+- If we are confident this is the root cause and it meets a 2% regression threshold, then the needinfo request will mention that this policy will be enforced.

 What we expect from a developer when asking them to look at a regression: